9 ways to get healthier in 2024 without trying very hard

 4. Outsmart dopamine and screens

-In the past few years, neuroscientists have started to better understand what's going on in our brains when we can't stop scrolling social media or shopping online, eating junk food or playing video games.
-These types of activities trigger surges of the neurotransmitter, dopamine.
+Over the past few years, neuroscientists have started to better understand what's going on in our brains when we can't stop scrolling through social media or stop shopping online, eating junk food or playing video games.
+These types of activities trigger surges of the neurotransmitter dopamine.
 And it's now becoming clear that rather than giving us pleasure, dopamine drives craving, the urge for more.
-It has a strong, though short-term, hold on our will power.
+It has a strong, though short-term, hold on our willpower.
 Understanding how this works can help shift how you manage your own or your kids' behavior.

-Here are 4 ways to outsmart dopamine and ease off compulsive cravings for screens or sweets.
+Here are four ways to outsmart dopamine and ease off compulsive cravings for screens or sweets.

 5. Learn from the Japanese way of life

 When NPR's Yuki Noguchi visited her parents in Japan recently, she logged an average of 6 miles a day running errands with her folks by foot.
 That's because Japanese cities are designed for walkability and most people take public transport and walk wherever they need to go.
 And that's not all: Fresh food is highly prized there, so even convenience store meals to-go are nutritious and not packed with additives.
-There's a "default design" there that supports wellness, making healthy choices automatic.
-It's not so easy, in many cases, to recreate in the U.S., but there are ways to adopt parts of the lifestyle — walk whenever you can, choose fresh over packaged — and live more like the Japanese.
+The country has a "default design" that supports wellness, making healthy choices automatic.
+It's not so easy, in many cases, to re-create that in the U.S., but there are ways to adopt parts of the lifestyle — walk whenever you can, choose fresh over packaged — and live more like the Japanese.

 6. Combat loneliness through creativity